-Sports nutrition products that meet all of NSF’s criteria are then certified by NSF and appear on NSFsport.com.
-Each product is listed by brand name with key product information, company and the logo prominently featured.
-In addition to highlighting NSF Certified products, NSFsport.com contains performance training tips, lists prohibited substances, and features a Dietary Supplement Fact Kit with information on how to understand product labels and claims.
-Twitter updates (http://twitter.com/Certified4Sport) on recent news stories on doping in sports and other timely events also are available at NSFsport.com.
+Sports nutrition products that meet all of NSF’s criteria are then certified by NSF and appear on NSFsport.com; a multilingual resource (in English, Spanish and Chinese) for athletes to easily see what supplements are safe for consumption.
+Each product is listed by brand name with key product information, and the company sales contact and logo are prominently featured.
+In addition to highlighting NSF certified products, NSFsport.com contains performance training tips, lists prohibited substances and features a Dietary Supplement Fact Kit with information on how to understand product labels and claims.
+Twitter updates (twitter.com/HS_NSF) on recent news stories on doping in sports and other timely events also are available at NSFsport.com.

 “News stories on steroid use in sports underscore the need for more screening of dietary supplements and sports nutrition products for banned substances.
-NSFsport.com helps sports dietitians, athletes and coaches identify NSF Certified products that have been tested for steroids and other prohibited substances so they can be confident that the products they purchase will not result in accidental doping,” said Edward Wyszumiala, General Manager of NSF International’s Dietary Supplement Certification Programs.
-If you have questions about NSFsport.com, please contact Mr. Wyszumiala at 734-913-5706 or firstname.lastname@example.org.
+NSFsport.com helps sports dietitians, athletes and coaches identify NSF certified products that have been tested for steroids and other prohibited substances so they can be confident that the products they purchase will not result in accidental doping,” said Lisa Thomas, General Manager of NSF International’s Dietary Supplement Certification Programs.

-About NSF International: NSF International, an independent, not-for-profit organization, certifies products and writes standards for food, water and consumer goods to minimize adverse health effects (www.nsf.org).
-Founded in 1944, NSF is committed to protecting human health and safety worldwide and operates in more than 120 countries.
-NSF is a World Health Organization Collaborating Centre for Food and Water Safety and Indoor Environment.
+About NSF International: NSF International, an independent, not-for-profit organization, certifies products and writes standards for food, water, health sciences and consumer goods to minimize adverse health effects (www.nsf.org).
+Founded in 1944, NSF is committed to protecting human health and safety worldwide and operates in more than 150 countries.
+NSF is a Pan American Health Organization/World Health Organization Collaborating Center on Food Safety, Water Quality and Indoor Environment..